 I have heard conflicting views on doing facial exercises.
-Some people claim how putting your facial muscles through certain movements can help in the war against sagging skin.
+Some people claim how putting your facial muscles through certain movements can help.
 One theory is all that stretching is more of a minimal effect than a surgical procedure.
 What they suggest is it can improve the appearance of scars by how that pulling thins the area of the scar more than for anti-aging.

-Another defensive move against sagging skin is remembering the importance of not leaving your house without regularly applying a broad spectrum sunscreen of at least 30 or hopefully higher such as 50.
+Another defensive move against this concern is remembering the importance of not leaving your house without regularly applying a broad spectrum sunscreen of at least 30 or hopefully higher such as 50.
 The earlier in life that you start using SPF daily, the less accumulated sun damage you will have.
-However, getting in the daily sunscreen habit followed by a second line of protection with a vitamin C serum or moisturizer with anti-aging ingredients to boost depleted collagen and elastin such as with antioxidants, peptides or retinol can be helpful to the cause of keeping sagging skin at bay.
+However, getting in the daily sunscreen habit followed by a second line of protection with a vitamin C serum or moisturizer with anti-aging ingredients to boost depleted collagen and elastin such as with antioxidants, peptides or retinol can be helpful to the cause of keeping loose skin at bay.

 One piece of advice that I have is about highlighting for those with problem skin.
 You may want to skip using a highlighting product all together for this method of handling sagging skin.
 This is because it could cause more attention on those skin issues.
 Instead, I recommend handling your sagging skin problem with a lighter shade of foundation or concealer in the same way.
 This switch will still draw the eyes upward, but not place as much of a focus on your acne or scarring by how gently this method does it.

 Getting older is just a part of living.
-Though we must experience it, we don’t necessarily need to live with sagging skin–and hopefully what I shared will help.
+Though we must experience it, we don’t necessarily need to live with baggy skin–and hopefully what I shared will help.